ArthurVL-maker/Process_SHPB/README.md

 Process_SHPB includes shpb_main.py, the main algorithm required to process all the SHPB test data, from which the subroutines dispersion.py and dispersion_factors.py are called.
 It was inspired by a MATLAB script created by Barr (2016).

 The inputs for the key function named shpb_main are: raw file, which is the raw file collected from the SHPB test; sample data, which is a list containing the length, mass and dry mass of the sample tested; confinement, which specifies the confinement of the sample tested using the SHPB apparatus either ‘”None”, “Ring” or “Reservoir”; and correction, which is either a dispersion correction or a simple time shift analysis.
-In the Processed_Data folder, all the necessary key results are saved as .csv files.
+In the 'Processed_Data' folder, all the necessary key results are saved as .csv files.

 The subroutine dispersion.py, in the main function shpb_main.py, uses an adaptation of Tyas and Pope’s (2005) dispersion-correction approach to verify that the inferred axial stress and strain data appropriately represent the specimen behaviour, as specified below: